-- 1. Document the total number of students for whom a Scholarship is paid via electronic funds transfer and the total value of scholarship funds received via electronic funds transfer. - 2.
-From IV (C) (1), select a sample of the greater of 10 electronic funds transfers or 5% of the Scholarship student population.
-The sample should include at least 2 students (or one if only one student participating in a given program attends the school) from each Scholarship program in which the school participates that distributes funds by electronic funds. - 3.
-Determine whether the sampled students' scholarship payments were recorded in accordance with the policies or standard practices identified in section III (E)(1)(i) and whether the funds are classified in the general ledger as tuition, books and fees payments and recorded in the corresponding general ledger bank account. - 4.
-Determine whether the funds are deposited into the school's bank account and posted to each student's tuition account/statement. - 5.
-For electronic funds received from AAA, determine whether the parent or guardian endorsement on the Payment Received Form is reasonably similar to the signature of the named payee on file with the school. - 6.
+- A. Document the total number of students participating in each of the Scholarships and the total value of scholarship funds received from each of the Scholarships. - B. For Scholarship payments received as Electronic Funds: - 1.
+From IV (A) select a sample of the greater of 10 electronic funds transfers or 5% of the Scholarship student population.
+The sample should include at least 2 students (or one if only one student participating in a given program attends the school) from each Scholarship program in which the school participates that distributes funds by electronic funds. - 2.
+Observe and confirm whether the sampled students' scholarship payments were recorded in accordance with the policies or standard practices identified in section III (E)(1)(i) and whether the funds are classified in the general ledger as tuition, books and fees payments and recorded in the corresponding general ledger bank account. - 3.
+Observe and confirm whether the funds are deposited into the school's bank account and posted to each student's tuition account/statement. - 4.
 Report any exceptions as Material Exceptions.